 There is, however, one scenario where replacement can actually be welcome in historic properties, and that’s where inappropriate replacements have already been installed.
 That said, listed building consent is still required for listed homes, even if you’re hoping to do the decent thing and rectify past wrongs.

-As old buildings tend to move in tune with seasonal changes to ground conditions, replacement windows need to tolerate this without distorting; something that timber frames are generally better suited to than aluminium or PVCu.
+As old buildings tend to move in tune with seasonal changes to ground conditions, replacement windows need to tolerate this without distorting.
+Timber windows are better suited to this task rather than aluminium or PVCu.